blechdom/creative-coding-class/README.md

 ### Art Resources
 * https://www.artblocks.io/artists

+### Books (optional)
+* _Code as Creative Medium: A Handbook for Computational Art and Design_ By Golan Levin and Tega Brain https://mitpress.mit.edu/books/code-creative-medium (and available for free from UCSC LIbrary!)

+* _Generative Design_ By Benedikt Gross, Hartmut Bohnacker, Julia Laub and Claudius Lazzeroni. http://www.generative-gestaltung.de/2/

+* _Getting Started with p5.js_ By Lauren McCarthy, Casey Reas, and Ben Fry.
+Illustrations by Taeyoon Choi.

+* The p5.js website has some suggestions: https://p5js.org/books/

 ## Syllabus Updates
 This syllabus is liable to change up to the beginning of class and possibly over the quarter.
 Please check the posted syllabus regularly, and note all changes that are shared by the instructor in class.